kotopanjang/kraicklist/README.md

 ## Improvements

 1. Improve on search function.
 Now the search is not case sensitive
-2. Re Builds the whole apps with Hexagonal architecture
+2. Re Builds the apps with Hexagonal architecture
-3. Implement test case for each function
+3. Implement test case
+4. Add some changes to front end part